ibm-cloud-docs/databases-for-redis/howto-resources-scaling.md

 [{{site.data.keyword.cloud_notm}} CLI cloud databases plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference) supports viewing and scaling the resources on your deployment.
 Use the command `cdb deployment-groups` to see current resource information for your service, including which resource groups are adjustable.
 To scale any of the available resource groups, use `cdb deployment-groups-set` command.

 For example, with the following command you can view the resource groups for a deployment named "example-deployment".
-Note that this command will also reveal if your database is a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-shared-compute-ui) or [Isolated Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-iso-compute-ui) instance through the `hostflavor` attribute.
+Note that this command also reveals if your database is a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-shared-compute-ui) or [Isolated Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-iso-compute-ui) instance through the `hostflavor` attribute.
 If the `hostflavor` is null, it is on an old style hosting model.

 ```sh
 ibmcloud cdb deployment-groups example-deployment